edgedb/edgedb/docs/guides/auth/oauth.rst

    }

-You can update the callback function like this to create a new ``User`` object when the callback succeeds and the ``isSignUp`` query parameter is set:
+You can update the callback function like this to create a new ``User`` object when the callback succeeds.
+Recall that in our ``handleAuthorize`` route handler, we added a separate callback route for when the extension adds a new Identity which sets a search parameter on the URL to ``isSignUp=true``:

 .. code-block:: javascript-diff